Zionism as settler colonialism: Background

-Many of the fathers of Zionism themselves described it as colonisation, such as Vladimir Jabotinsky who said "Zionism is a colonization adventure".
+Many of the fathers of Zionism described Zionist activity in Palestine as "colonization", such as Vladimir Jabotinsky, who said "Zionism is a colonization adventure".
 (Note: Benjamin Beit-Hallahmi (1992) Original Sins: Reflections on the History of Zionism and Israel.
 Quotation (as quoted in Donald E. Wagner, Walter T. Davis (2014).
 Zionism and the Quest for Justice in the Holy Land, Chapter One: Political Zionism from Herzl (1890s) to Ben-Gurion (1960s) by Walter T. Davis and Pauline Coffman): "The Labor Zionist attitude towards the natives and their predicament was one of denial.
 The right-wing approach, developed by Jabotinsky, stated bluntly that the conflict was real, that dispossession was real and inevitable, but it was justified to fulfill Zionist plans. ...
 The right-wing Zionist attitude was one of defiance and confidence.
 The natives would have to accept their fate—namely an historical defeat.
 Right-wing Zionism has been quite open, even proud, about the colonialist role of Zionism and about its inherent violence vis-à-vis the natives of Palestine.

 Jabotinsky ... did not play games nor mince his words.
 He called a spade a spade and Zionism armed colonialism.
 Jabotinsky never denied the conflict between Zionism and the Palestinians.
 On the contrary, he made it into one of the basic assumptions of his political program.")
 Theodore Herzl, in a 1902 letter to Cecil Rhodes, described the Zionist project as "something colonial".
 Previously in 1896 he had spoken of "important experiments in colonization" happening in Palestine.
 In 1905 Max Nordau said, "Zionism rejects on principle all colonization on a small scale, and the idea of 'sneaking' into Palestine", and that instead it advocates "that the existing and promising beginnings of a Jewish colonization shall be looked after and maintained till the movement will be possible on a large scale".